deng-project/das2/SPECIFICATION.md

 uses `das2::SkeletonJoint` structure.
 The main difference between `das2::Node` and `das2::JointNode` is that `das2::JointNode` contains inverse bind position matrix.
 This matrix, when applied, restores the origin position for that joint.

+### Meshes, mesh groups and morph targets

+Meshes essentially describe how vertices should be drawn.
+Mesh groups are then used to group together multiple meshes into one larger unit.
+Each mesh can contain morph targets, which are used in morph animations.
+Meshes are described with `das2::Mesh`, mesh groups with `das2::MeshGroup` and morph targets with `das2::MorphTarget` structures accordingly.

+Each mesh has an 8 element wide UV table, which is used to describe UV coordinates for different textures.
+The list of table indices with corresponding texture type is described in a following list:
+0. normal map (PBR and Phong)
+1. occlusion map (PBR)
+2. emission map (PBR and Phong)
+3. albedo map (PBR)
+4. metalness map (PBR)
+5. roughness map (PBR)
+6. phongDiffuse (Phong)
+7. phongSpecular (Phong)

+For more information about the material system in das2 format please read [this](#blinn-phong-and-pbr-materials).

+### Multiple LODs

+das2 can support multiple LODs of the same mesh in a single file.
+Multiple LODs can be utilized in scenes, where lots of meshes are used. das2 library supports generating multiple LODs automatically as well as adding them manually, however due to the nature of [quadric error surface simplification algorithm](https://www.cs.cmu.edu/~./garland/Papers/quadrics.pdf) it is not yet possible to simplify meshes with skeleton joint attributes.

+Multiple LODs are stored inside `das2::Mesh` structure and implicitly the root mesh is **always** considered as `lod0`.
+All other LOD levels must be greater than 1.

+### Animations

+Animations in das2 consist of channels, which describe keyframes, interpolation method and animated property values.
+Additionally, if cubic spline interpolation is used, keyframe tangents are used in interpolation algorithm as well.
+Animations are defined as ` das2::Animation` structure and animation channels are defined as `das2::AnimationChannel`.
+There are the possible objects whose properties can be animated, those are `das2::Node` and `das2::SkeletonJoint` described with `uNodePropertyId` and `uJointProperty` variables accordingly.
+If one property is used then the other property **must** be set to -1.

+### Materials

+das2 supports two shading systems, namely Blinn-Phong shading and PBR or physics-based rendering approach which are described with `das2::MaterialPbr` and `das2::MaterialPhong` accordingly.
+Both of these approaches can make use of different shading property maps which, when composed properly, can give visually appealing results.
+Since das2 doesn't support embedded images, all textures must be described with external Uris.
+Conveniently in both
+`das2::MaterialPbr` and `das2::MaterialPhong` texture uri naming must end with `Uri` suffix.

 ## Structure reference manual